Anxiety Free, Calm Care

 It is best to avoid and minimize anxiety before it becomes severe.
 Anxiety medications reduce the negative effects of stress.
 Pre-medication helps your pet to relax both physically and mentally, allowing for improved patient care long-term.
 Alternative therapies like pheromones, supplements, and certain training/desensitizing measures may also be advised in addition to medication.

-There is not a one-size-fits-all medication.
-Generally, your pet’s doctor will start with a medication and dose he or she feels is appropriate for your pet, and then observe their response.
+There is no one-size-fits-all medication.
+Generally, your pet’s doctor will start with medication and dose he or she feels is appropriate for your pet, and then observe their response.
 The vet will adjust the dose or combination of medications as needed to help your pet’s time at the doctor be as stress-free as possible.